sai-ydev/mighty_iot/index.md

 # Hello World - Embedded Style!

 In the world of embedded devices, a hello world example is blinking an LED.
 According to the [schematic](/docs/esp32_schematic.pdf), a blue LED is connected to the GPIO pin 2.
 We are going to blink an LED with one second interval.
+We are going to work on this example from the MicroPython interpreter.
 Let's get started:

 1. The first step is to import the <em>Pin</em> class from the machine module.
 This enables controlling the pins on the ESP32.
         ```